cojoc07/ZigZag-Extreme/README.md

-# ZigZag Extreme - joc Unity realizat pentru dispozitive Android, dar compatibil cu diverse platforme, inclusiv PC.
+# ZigZag Extreme - Unity game designed for Android devices, also compatible with other platforms, such as the PC.
-> Aplicatia este realizata folosind engine-ul Unity.
+> The application was created using the Unity Engine.
-> Script-urile ce realizeaza logica sunt realizate in limbajul C# folosind Visual Studio
+> The scripts used for the game logic are written in C# using Visual Studio.

 ![](header.png)

-## Versiuni Android compatibile
+## Minimum Android version

 Android 4.4+

-## Descriere
+## Summary

-Jocul are o perspectiva izometrica si scopul este de a rezista cat mai mult de marginea zidului, in timp ce se evita obstacole si se aduna diamante.
+The game uses an isometric perspective and the goal is to stay alive for as long as possible by running along the edge of walls, avoiding obstacles and collecting diamonds along the way.
-Dificultatea creste progresiv la fel si viteza de deplasare.
+The difficulty increases with the distance travelled.

 ## Meta